Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: A formal motivation for reducibility in the second argument

-While both the above independences are satisfied in our simple example, we now show that even if one of these independences is satisfied, along with $X\not\vDash Y_2 \given Y_1$ (this is the first condition of \cref{def: red2} applied to this example, which is also satisfied here), then the two affects relations $X \affects Y_1 Y_2$ and $X \affects Y_1$ are equivalent.
-Since satisfying one of these conditional independences is the second condition of \cref{def: red2}, for the case of this example, this would establish that under the defining conditions of Red$_2$, the original and reduced affects relations are indeed equivalent as we require.
-More generally, for any general higher-order affects relation $X\affects Y\given \doo(Z)$, if the conditions of \cref{def: red2} hold for some $s_Y\subsetneq Y$, then through similar arguments as we present below, it can be shown that the original affects relation is equivalent to the reduced relation $X\affects \tilde{s}_Y\given \doo(Z)$.
+While both the above independences are satisfied in our simple example, we show in the proof of \cref{lemma: red2} that even if one of these independences is satisfied, along with $X\not\vDash Y_2 \given Y_1$ (this is the first condition of \cref{def: red2} applied to this example, which is also satisfied here), then the two affects relations $X \affects Y_1 Y_2$ and $X \affects Y_1$ are equivalent, in the sense that the expressions corresponding to those two affects relations are the same and thus capture the same information.
+Since satisfying one of these conditional independences is the second condition of \cref{def: red2}, for the case of this example, this establishes that under the defining conditions of Red$_2$, the original and reduced affects relations are indeed equivalent as we require.
+More generally, this holds for any general higher-order affects relation $X\affects Y\given \doo(Z)$, if the conditions of \cref{def: red2} are satisfied for some $s_Y\subsetneq Y$, then through similar arguments as we present below, it can be shown that the original affects relation is equivalent to the reduced relation $X\affects \tilde{s}_Y\given \doo(Z)$.